-In the ever-evolving landscape of cyber threats, understanding the different types of risks can feel like navigating a zoo of exotic and unpredictable creatures.
+In the ever-evolving landscape of cyber risks and threats, understanding the different types of risks can feel like navigating a zoo of exotic and unpredictable creatures.
 Each type of risk—be it a Black Swan, Grey Rhino, White Elephant, or Black Jellyfish—carries unique characteristics and challenges.
 By exploring these categories, we can better prepare for and mitigate the impact of cyber threats in our increasingly digital world.

 Definition: A Black Swan event is an unpredictable and rare occurrence with severe consequences.
 These events are beyond the realm of regular expectations and are extremely difficult to predict.